chelsea6502/BeebEater/README.md

 No extra modifications are required.
 All you need to do is load `BeebEater.rom` into EEPROM, and then reset.

+_You can also try out BeebEater in an emulator without the need for hardware!
+See [Emulator](#emulator) for details._

 > [!WARNING]
 > Consider BeebEater still in ALPHA until version v1.0 is released.
 Let me know of any issues you find by submitting a new issue in the "Issues" tab on this GitHub repo.
 If your issue is not already there, I don't know it exists yet.
 Thanks!